For parents & guardians

 Our admissions and selection processes aim to assess you fairly and consistently.
 We judge applications on individual merit, taking into account your academic achievements, relevant experience and your motivation to undertake the course.

 We have invested in halls of residence which have modern, private study bedrooms with communal living spaces where students can cook, relax and feel at home.
 All first year undergraduate students are guaranteed a place in halls of residence as part of our guarantee scheme.
+As part of the University of London, students at City also have access to further accommodation options and support services that the University of London offer centrally.

 The local area

 City is in Islington, in central London, walking distance from Angel, Farringdon and Barbican stations.
 We are close to the City of London, which is home to many of the UK's leading financial, legal, media and medical institutions.
-The neighbourhood around the University is mostly residential, although there are shops within easy reach.
+The neighbourhood around City is mostly residential, although there are shops within easy reach.
 The area is also known for its cultural venues, which include Sadler's Wells and the Barbican arts centre.

 Health and wellbeing